-When you finish consult the documentation and quit the info process, you will be back to the top-level prompt (if you find that the top-level have scrolled from its last position, try to set your terminal terminfo to xterm-256colour).
+When you finish consulting the documentation and quit the info process, you will be back to the top-level prompt (if you find that the top-level have scrolled from its last position, try to set your terminal terminfo to xterm-256colour).

-If you're running Logtalk from a git clone of its repo, you will need to run the scripts/update_html_docs. sh or scripts/update_html_docs.ps1 scripts to generate the APIs documentation .info file and also run the manuals/sources/build_manuals.sh or manuals/sources/build_manuals.ps1 scripts to generated the Handbook .info file.
-In alternative, you can download the .info files for the latest stable release from the Logtalk website and save them to the docs and manuals directories.
+If you're running Logtalk from a git clone of its repo, you will need to run the docs/apis/sources/build.sh or docs/apis/sources/build.ps1 scripts to generate the APIs documentation .info file and also run the docs/handbook/sources/build.sh or docs/handbook/sources/build.ps1 scripts to generate the Handbook .info file.
+Alternatively, you can download the .info files for the latest stable release from the Logtalk website and save them to the docs and manuals directories.